Baby I Need Your Loving: Personnel

-Johnny Rivers' version
+Johnny Rivers version

-"Baby I Need Your Lovin'" was covered in 1967 by Johnny Rivers, reaching No. 3 on Billboard Hot 100, topping the original version in chart performance.
-The song reached #1 in Canada.
+Johnny Rivers covered the song in 1967, titled as "Baby I Need Your Lovin".
+This version reached No. 3 on the Billboard Hot 100, surpassing the original version's chart performance.
+In Canada, the song reached No. 1.

-As with Rivers' precedent single: the No. 1 hit "Poor Side of Town", his "Baby I Need Your Loving" was performed in an orchestral pop style, being arranged by Marty Paich and featuring the LA Phil musicians who had performed on the Mamas and the Papas inaugural Top Ten hits.
-The second single from the track's parent album: Rewind, was also an orchestral pop version of a Motown classic, being Rivers' version of "The Tracks of My Tears".
+As with Rivers' precedent single, the No. 1 hit "Poor Side of Town", his "Baby I Need Your Loving" was performed in an orchestral pop style, being arranged by Marty Paich and featuring the LA Phil musicians who had performed on the Mamas and the Papas inaugural top ten hits.
+The second single from the track's parent album, Rewind was also an orchestral pop version of a Motown classic, being Rivers' version of "The Tracks of My Tears".